Automated assessment of Liver and Cardiac toxicities in lead optimisation, using biochemical and human iPS cell assays

 ABOUT THIS WEBINAR:

-In this two-part webinar we will cover both automation of P450 (CYP) assays and the automatisation of cellular differentiation processes and compound testing using human induced pluripotent stem cells based assays.
+In this two-part webinar, both automation of P450 (CYP) assays and the automatisation of cellular differentiation processes and compound testing using human induced pluripotent stem cells based assays was covered.

 Metabolism of drugs is a key factor in compound toxicity, and automated assays which monitor inhibition or induction of members of the cytochrome P450 (CYP) superfamily of enzymes are a key ADME readout during lead optimisation.

-In the second part of the webinar we will cover the adaptation and automatisation of the differentiation process for hiPSC-based cardiomyocytes.
+In the second part of the webinar, adaptation and automatisation of the differentiation process for hiPSC-based cardiomyocytes will be discussed.
 The differentiation occurs directly in 96-well format screening plates.
 Moreover, two endpoint assays – based on ATP detection and intracellular calcium transient visualisation – for the cardiotoxicity assessment were adapted and automated in addition to performing manual beating analysis.
 As proof-of-concept to evaluate the established platform, inhibitors of the non-selective cation channel TRPM4, which are currently being developed at Fraunhofer IME to target the neurodegenerative disease multiple sclerosis, were tested using the platform technology presented here.
 We have shown that hiPSC-cardiomyocytes express TRPM4 after a 14-day differentiation protocol to a similar extend than human cardiomyocytes from explants.
 The presented automated system therefore appears to be suitable for assessing both toxicity and impacts on functional performance of human cardiomyocytes in early stage drug discovery or similar applications.